Conveniently located to serve the areas of Mesa, Tempe, Gilbert and Scottsdale, AZ

 Many patients are concerned that limited mobility after surgery may prevent them from showering for several days.
 Dr. Bonillas actually recommends that patients shower as soon as possible after surgery to help them feel refreshed and able to move about.

 Will my insurance cover the breast reduction procedure?

 Breast reductions may be covered by medical insurance if the purpose of the breast reduction surgery is to alleviate physical discomfort and pain caused by oversized breasts.
 Many factors determine your eligibility, including the specific terms of your insurance policy and the amount of breast tissue to be removed.

-The results of breast reduction are long-term.
 Unless you gain or lose a significant amount of weight or become pregnant, your breast size should remain fairly constant.

-The various techniques for breast reductions produce different types of possible scarring.
+The various techniques for breast reduction produce different types of possible scarring.
 Traditional breast reduction surgery will produce anchor-like scars that extend around the nipple, down the middle of the breast, and under the breast.
 Vertical incision breast reduction surgery creates shorter scars which also circle the nipple and extend vertically down the breast, but do not continue under the breast.
 Scar-less breast reduction surgery typically only leaves minor, inconspicuous scars that are usually under the breast crease.

 - Papanastasiou C, Ouellet JA, Lessard L. The Effects of Breast Reduction on Back Pain and Spine Measurements: A Systematic Review.
 Plast Reconstr Surg Glob Open.
 2019;7(8):e2324.
 Published 2019 Aug 12. doi:10.1097/GOX.0000000000002324